gesslar/glpu/doc/wiki/simul_efun/object.md

 ### PARAMETERS

-    mixed ob - The object or name of the object to find. mixed [cont] - The container or environment to search within.
-Defaults to the previous object. function [f] - An optional function to further filter the search.
+* `mixed ob` - The object or name of the object to find.

-### RETURNS
+* `mixed [cont]` - The container or environment to search within.
+Defaults to the previous object.

-    object - The found object, or 0 if not found.
+* `function [f]` - An optional function to further filter the search.

 ## DESCRIPTION